yangycpku/macro_ML/README.md

 ### Grading
 50\% class participation and presentation.
 50\% final project.
 Auditing students are welcome, but should also participate in the in-class presentation.
+For more details please refer to the syllabus.